 Pericles of Athens, c.
 450 BC.

-A cornerstone of the Guiding Principles for Federal Architecture, this statement resonates with my personal beliefs about the relationship between architecture and democracy.
-It has been an inspiration to me throughout my career working with the U.S. General Services Administration and other public agencies, and serves as a potent reminder that innovation and leadership are always connected.
+A cornerstone of the Guiding Principles for Federal Architecture, this statement resonates with our deep belief in the powerful relationship between architecture and democracy.
+It has been an inspiration to us while working with various public agencies, and serves as a potent reminder that innovation and leadership are always connected.

 Image: Individual Respect and Democracy

 Public buildings have symbolic content that sets them apart from private and institutional structures.
 They represent our society’s enduring values and reflect the importance of civic institutions while communicating respect for the individuals and communities they serve.
 Using dramatic means and subtle distinction, we convey this symbolism through a building’s visual strength and its respect for the scale, comfort, and orientation of the individual.

 Public buildings that represent our democracy are required to embrace the increasingly contradictory demands of being both welcoming and secure.
 This contradiction has been one of the greatest sources of architectural invention, as we work closely with key stakeholders to integrate constantly evolving security requirements and technologies into the building and site design.